lmigueldf/doc/native/android-plugin.md

 }
 ~~~

+The Event name is chosen in the constructor.
+It should be somewhat unique to prevent naming conflicts.

-To pass the event to JavaScript, create a new one and push it into the `EventQueue`:
+To pass the event to JavaScript, create a new instance of your Event class and push it onto the `EventQueue`:

 ~~~
 EventQueue.pushEvent(new GeolocEvent(83.2106, -10.1984);
 ~~~

+The EventQueue will serialize the event for you into a string that can be read from JavaScript in the NATIVE event handler.

-And the JavaScript wrapper will listen for this event by registering for it:
+Your JavaScript wrapper can listen for this event by registering for it:

 ~~~
 NATIVE.events.registerHandler('geoloc', function(e) {